-CHAPTER 4 Global wealth inequality: the rise of multimillionaires
+CHAPTER 4 V Global wealth inequality: the rise of multimillionaires

-Global wealth data remain opaque 88

-How large is global wealth and where is it held?
-88

-The uneven increase in wealth since the 1990s 90

-Extreme growth at the very top 91

-The evolution of wealth inequality in rich countries

-Wealth inequality in emerging countries

-Wealth inequality in emerging countries 94

-Wealth inequality in emerging countries
+Global wealth data remain opaque .
+88 How large is global wealth and where is it held? .
+88 The uneven increase in wealth since the 1990s .
+90 Extreme growth at the very top .
+91 The evolution of wealth inequality in rich countries .
+91 Wealth inequality in emerging countries .
+94 Wealth inequality in emerging countries What is driving global wealth inequality? .
 95